Use your home's equity for a second mortgage to manage major expenses without spending a ton out of pocket.

 A first mortgage is the primary mortgage loan that goes toward paying a home.
 This could be the loan you used for the initial purchase of the home or a refinance.

 For example, you purchased a home for $300,000 by getting a loan from Bank A. Bank A places a lien on your home that’s removed once you pay off the loan.
 This is your first mortgage.
 5 years later, you decide to refinance for a lower rate.
-The refinance would also be considered a first mortgage because it is still the primary loan that pays for the home.
+The refinance would also be considered a first mortgage because it is still the primary mortgage that pays for the home.

 For example, you owe $100,000 on your home, and it’s worth $300,000.
 You have $200,000 in home equity.
 You need a new stove, money for a wedding, and want to pay off some high-interest credit cards, so you take out a second mortgage for $100,000 with Credit Union A. Bank A has the primary lien and Credit Union A has a secondary lien on your home.